molepigeon/think-2406-lab/3_logging/customize_the_logdna_agent/README.md

 In this lab, you will learn how to add custom tags to your Kubernetes cluster.

-Tags are available in the _Views_ tab of the LOgDNA web UI.
+Tags are available in the _Views_ tab of the LogDNA web UI.
 In the section **All Tags**, you will find additional tags that you configure by customizing the LogDNA agent.

 ![image37](../images/logdna_img37.png)

 Tags are also associated with a log record.
 If you look in detail to a log record in a view, you can see the **Tags** section where the default tags and custom tags will display:

 ![image38](../images/logdna_img38.png)